fishtree-attempt/simple-linear-regression-public-health/episodes/04-multiLvlFactor.md

 > {: .solution}
 {: .challenge}

+## Fitting and interpreting a simple linear regression model with one multi-level categorical variable
 We proceed to fit a linear regression model using the `lm()` command, as we did in the previous episode.
 The model is then interpreted using `summ()`.
 The intercept in the `summ()` output is the estimated mean for the baseline, i.e. for participants that are looking for work.
 The `WorkNotWorking` estimate is the estimated average difference in `Age` between participants that are not working and are looking for work.
 Similarly, the `WorkWorking` is the estimated average difference in `Age` between participants that are working and are looking for work.